-To do this Do this Import shortcuts Click the menu in the bottom-right corner of the Keyboard tab, then click the Import Shortcuts command.
-Export shortcuts Click the menu in the bottom-right corner of the Keyboard tab, click the Export Shortcuts command, select a location for the file, then click the OK button.
+To do this ...
+Do this ...
+Export shortcuts Click the Actions menu button in the bottom- right corner of the Keyboard tab, click the Export Shortcuts command, select a location for the file, then click the OK button.
 The file will be named "KeyboardShortcuts.txt."
-Restore default shortcuts Click the menu in the bottom-right corner of the Keyboard tab, then click the Restore Defaults command.
+Restore default shortcuts Click the Actions menu button in the bottom- right corner of the Keyboard tab, then click the Restore Defaults command.
+Next Brain Tab Next Content Tab Previous Brain Tab Previous Content Tab Rotate Splitter Splitter Left or Up Splitter Right or Down Swap Splitter Panes Ctrl+ Iab Ctrl+Q Shift+Ctrl+Tab Shift+Ctrl+Q Shift+Ctrl+D Shift+Ctrl+A Shift+Ctrl+S Search commands Exp and All Collapse All